ParsaExact/ParsaExact/README.md

 - **Open Source**: Contributing to open-source AI/ML projects.

 ## 💬 Let's Connect!
-Feel free to reach out if you want to discuss AI, ML, or anything tech-related!
+Feel free to reach out if you want to discuss anything tech-related!